 But in all honesty, I don’t deserve it.

 It has taken me a long time to see that the only way that a marriage can work is for both partners to recognize the contributions that the other makes–and in my case, this has meant learning to get off my high and mighty martyr horse and offering my husband a simple, “thank you” for the work that he does for me and our family.

 I don’t deserve more just because I’m the woman, or the mom, or the wife.

 We are equal partners.
 And if I’m going away on a business trip and start to feel stressed that the laundry won’t get done while I’m gone, will it really help if I start complaining and sighing and nagging him the moment I walk in the door?

-What will help our marriage, however, is I can reframe my thinking and realize, ok, hey, he is working just as hard as I am.
+What will help our marriage, however, is me reframing my thinking and realizing, ok, hey, he is working just as hard as I am.